-Source: Transurban, Transport NSW, Property Council of Australia, First Sentier Investors estimates Roads - NSW / M2 M5 traffic vs 2019 Rail - Sydney Trains trips vs 2019 Office - Sydney CBD occupancy vs pre-COVID levels
+Source: Transurban, Transport NSW, Property Council of Australia, First Sentier Investors estimates Roads - NSW / M2 M5 traffic vs 2019

+Rail - Sydney Trains trips vs 2019

-As at 31 March 2021
+Office - Sydney CBD occupancy vs pre-COVID levels As at 31 March 2021

+AS at 51 March 2021

-As per Figure 4, the data over 2020 and early 2021 has shown that whilst WFH has clearly impacted CBD office occupancy (consistent with anecdotal evidence of 2-3 days in the office and surveys of a desire to spend some time working from home), the impact on toll road traffic is much less pronounced.
-In fact, on certain roads, traffic is back to pre-pandemic levels.
+As per Figure 4, the data over 2020 and early 2021 has shown that whilst WFH has clearly impacted central business district (CBD) office occupancy (consistent with anecdotal evidence of 2-3 days in the office and surveys of a desire to spend some time working from home), the impact on toll road traffic is much less pronounced.
+In fact, on certain roads, traffic is back to prepandemic levels.
 We believe there are a number of reasons behind the resilience in toll road traffic: